-Emilie de Rosenroll was appointed Startup CEO of the Centre for Ocean Applied Sustainable Technologies (COAST) in autumn 2021.
+Emilie de Rosenroll was appointed Founding CEO of the Centre for Ocean Applied Sustainable Technologies (COAST) in autumn 2021.
 She is also CEO of the South Island Prosperity Partnership (SIPP), Greater Victoria’s economic development alliance directing COAST through its incubation phase.

 Emilie is a director on the board of Innovate BC and a member of the BC Shipbuilding Advisory Group.
 During her career, she has helped to create a number of key economic development initiatives for Southern Vancouver Island, including COAST, the Rising Economy Taskforce and Rising Economy Week, the Smart Cities initiative and a number of Indigenous economic reconciliation projects.